Michigan Wolverines football: Rodriguez years (2008–2010)

-Brady Hoke (2011–2014)
+Hoke years (2011–2014)

-Michigan announced the hiring of head coach Brady Hoke on January 11, 2011.
+On January 11, 2011, Michigan announced the hiring of new head coach Brady Hoke.
 He became the 19th head coach in Michigan football history.
 Hoke had previously been the head coach at his alma mater Ball State and then San Diego State after serving as an assistant at Michigan under Lloyd Carr from 1995 to 2002.
 In his first season, Hoke led the Wolverines to 11 wins, beating rival Notre Dame with a spectacular comeback in Michigan's first night game at Michigan Stadium.
 Despite losing to Iowa and Michigan State, the Wolverines finished with a 10–2 regular season record with their first win over Ohio State in eight years.
 The Wolverines received an invitation to the Sugar Bowl in which they defeated Virginia Tech, 23–20, in overtime.
 This was the program's first bowl win since the season of 2007.

 In Hoke's second season, the Wolverines dropped their season opener to eventual national champions, Alabama in Dallas, Texas.
 U-M won the next two games at home in non-conference bouts against Air Force and UMass.
 Michigan then traveled to face eventual national runner-up Notre Dame.
 They fell to the Fighting Irish by a 13–6 final.
 After back-to-back wins over Purdue and Illinois, they defeated in-state rival Michigan State for the first time since 2007.
 The win was the 900th in program history, becoming the first program to reach the milestone.
 U-M finished the season with wins over Minnesota, Northwestern and Iowa as well as losses to Nebraska and Ohio State to finish the regular season.
-Michigan was selected to participate in the 2013 Outback Bowl, where they fell to South Carolina by a 33–28 score.
+Michigan was selected to participate in the Outback Bowl, where they fell to South Carolina by a 33–28 score.

 In the 2013 campaign, Michigan finished with a 7–6 record, including a 3–5 record in Big Ten play and a loss to Kansas State in the Buffalo Wild Wings Bowl 31–14.
 On December 2, 2014, Hoke was fired as the head coach after four seasons following a 5–7 record in 2014.
 This marked only the third season since 1975 in which Michigan missed a bowl game.
 Hoke compiled a 31–20 record, including an 18–14 record in Big Ten play.